dicook/tutorial-publishing-your-software/README.md

 - Writing the article
     - Problem statement and motivation: why did you write the software?
 What is special and why others should use it?
 Why existing tools don't do the job?
 Putting your work in the context of existing software
-    - Key features of the software.
+    - Key features of the software
-    - Design/implementation details.
+    - Design/implementation details
+    - Overview of workflow
     - Examples/use cases/applications/speed comparisons/benchmarking
     - Handling big data, or private data.
     - Handling slow computation/reproducibility.
-    - Add a workflow diagram?
     - Tips for figures.
     - Reproducibility of your article.
     - Writing a cover letter.